-- Alliance on Aging Ombudsman and Tax Counseling for the Elderly - Food Bank for Monterey County
+- Alliance on Aging Ombudsman and Tax Counseling for the Elderly

+- Food Bank for Monterey County

+- Legal Services for Seniors

 Youth Services

 - Girl Scouts of California Alisal Program Center - Girls Inc. of the Central Coast Girls Inc. - Partners for Peace Families are the Heart of the Community Parent Project/Loving Solutions - Boys & Girls Club Catch the Bus Transportation Program